Bullock-Group-UC-Irvine/jzjc_calculation/README.md

 Scripts for saving hdf5 files with $j_{\rm z}/j_{\rm c}$ and $j/j_{\rm c}$ for a given FIRE galaxy

 ## Using `jzjc.py`
-`jzjc.calculation` is an executable script.
+`jzjc.py` is an executable script.
 Navigate to the `jzjc_calculation` folder.
 Then the user can execute

 ~~~
 python jzjc.py --help